Capitalism is undermining animal welfare

 These broader environmental factors are not often considered in conventional understandings of animal welfare or animal rights, but they are a real threat to wild animals as well as farmed ones, and the threat comes from the desire to exploit the land for cheap food (and that includes cheap or inappropriate plant crops, not just meat production).

 The other issue is to do with the way we think about economics and the exploitation of human labour in this country.
-Animal welfare tends to be seen as something that doesn’t directly impact on social conditions on economics, something of a niche interest.
-But in practice it is linked to low pay conditions instead ensuring that all people can afford to eat high foods that do not cost the earth in pollution and factory farming.
-This comes about because of the capitalist system with its priority on yielding profits for the investor, cutting the profit margins for farmers and expecting the results to feed a population whose wages or benefit payments are depressed to the bread line.
-It does not have to be like that, but to change it, the idea that feeding people from a system that is destroying the world has to be rejected.
+Animal welfare tends to be seen as something that doesn’t directly impact on social conditions or economics, something of a niche interest.
+But in practice it is linked to low pay conditions: instead of ensuring that all people can afford to eat high welfare foods that do not cost the earth in pollution and factory farming, it depends on lowering the quality of food and of costs to deliver cheaper and cheaper food.
+This comes about because of the capitalist system.
+There is a priority on yielding profits for the investor, cutting the profit margins for farmers, and expecting nonetheless to feed a population whose wages or benefit payments are depressed to the bread line.
+It does not have to be like that; but to change it, we need to reject the very idea of feeding people from a system that is destroying the world.

 Mass extinction, and the pollution that comes from factory farming (with its intensive use of antibiotics and chemicals for hygiene) constitute a serious threat to the survival of all species, including human beings.
 I cannot for myself see that we have a right to feed our species at the expense of the destruction of all others.
 In my opinion, we have a moral obligation to reserve a fair share of the planet’s resources for other animals, including the space they need to exercise properly in open fields under the sky.